Mordenkainen's Tome of Foes: D&D Beyond delisting

-The digital edition on D&D Beyond is scheduled to be delisted on May 17, 2022 which corresponds with the digital release of Mordenkainen Presents: Monsters of the Multiverse (2022).
+The digital edition on D&D Beyond was delisted on May 17, 2022 which corresponds with the digital release of Mordenkainen Presents: Monsters of the Multiverse (2022).
 Monsters of the Multiverse contains revised versions of the player races and monsters originally published in Volo's Guide to Monsters (2016) and Mordenkainen's Tome of Foes.
 In May 2022, D&D Beyond stated that users will retain access to previously purchased copies of Volo's Guide to Monsters and Mordenkainen's Tome of Foes.
 Christian Hoffer, for ComicBook.com in May 2022, commented that "one major concern about the delisting is access to the chapters of lores contained in Volo's Guide to Monsters and Mordenkainen's Tome of Foes.
 Both books contained dozens of pages of lore about the D&D multiverse that don't appear in Monsters of the Multiverse. [...]
 D&D Beyond has not said whether the various expanded lore chapters will be available to D&D Beyond players moving forward, or if they'll be delisted and essentially removed from access by new players moving forward.
 Of course, D&D players can still read the lore in Volo's Guide to Monsters and Mordenkainen's Tome of Foes by purchasing physical copies of the books, which will still be available even after Monsters of the Multiverse is released next week".